-Most of the popular vendors are usually included in at least some of our public tests and reviews, while some other vendors commission separate tests and/or participate privately in certain tests.
+Most of the popular vendors are usually included in at least some of our public tests and reviews, while most of the other vendors commission separate tests and/or participate privately in certain tests.

-3.2% of respondents stated that their security product failed to protect their system within the last week.
-About 86% stated that the last time their security product had failed to protect their system was either over six months ago or not at all.
+1.6% of respondents stated that their security product failed to protect their system within the last week.
+Over 89% stated that the last time their security product had failed to protect their system was either over six months ago or not at all.

 For products that are not tested by us, we recommend our readers to look at the tests done by other well-known testing labs or at least certification bodies.
 For a list of some other testing labs, go to http://www.av-comparatives.org/list-of-av-testing-labs/

 Which are the best-known AV testing labs?

 We asked which testing labs were known to the survey participants.
 Obviously, anybody who has seen our website, newsletter or social media accounts will be aware of AV-Comparatives.
 Consequently, for AV-Comparatives we removed the survey responses that came from via website, our newsletter and our social media accounts, to create a level playing field.
 Below you can see the percentages of participants that have heard of the respective labs: